 CareSmartz360 is a trusted partner for Idaho home care agencies looking to scale their operations while meeting state laws and regulations, including EVV standards.

 Section 12006 of The 21st Century Cures Act made implementing an Electronic Visit Verification (EVV) system compulsory.
 Like many other states, Idaho filed a Good Faith Effort extension with the Centers for Medicare and Medicaid Services (CMS) and approved the extension.
 Electronic Visit Verification in Idaho was implemented on June 30, 2021.

-The key technologies used in implementing EVV for capturing visit and care delivery information at the POC:
+The key technologies used in implementing EVV to capture visit and care delivery information are:

-Cloud-based solution for home care agencies facilitates the same purpose through:
+Additionally, cloud-based solutions like CareSmartz360 for home care agencies facilitate the purpose through:

 Idaho Medicaid has announced that they will deny claims for services provided without EVV compliance.
 To avoid your agency being a risk of claim denials, it is vital to have a robust system that integrates EVV into claims generation.